caroldaniel/42sp-cursus-ft_irc/README.md

 ![HexChat](./img/001.png)

 Then, on the Network tab, you must add a new server.
 On the Network tab, set up you server's name, address and port.
-Due to the project's guidelines, we must also set a password in your server, so you must inform it straigh away in this tab.
+Due to the project's guidelines, we must also set a password in your server, so you must inform it in the Password field.

 ![HexChat](./img/002.png)